arnos-stuff/open-borders-index/docs/index.md

 ## Example result

-A sample CSV file can be found [here](https://github.com/arnos-stuff/open-borders-index/open-borders-index.csv)
+A sample CSV file can be found [on the releases page](https://github.com/arnos-stuff/open-borders-index/releases/tag/latest)

 ## Credits